tefantasy/MSc_project/README.md

     1. Download zip file from [here](https://vision.in.tum.de/webshare/u/meinhard/tracking_wo_bnw-output_v2.zip).
     2. Extract in `output` directory.

+5. Download the paramters of Neural Motion Model from [here](https://drive.google.com/file/d/1De0buwcdaNugu7I4OKliSrnmNsrfAle2/view?usp=sharing), and put it in `output/motion` directory.
+You may need to make a new `motion` directory.

 ## Evaluation

 0. (if you would like to evaluate on validation split of MOT17 training set) Run ``` experiments/scripts/create_val_dataset.py ```.